 Step 3: Get accepted and attend an Allopathic (MD degree) or Osteopathic (DO degree) Medical school

 Medical school curriculum is broken down into two distinct parts.
-The first two years are spent doing classwork, where the basic sciences of Medicine are learned.
+The first two years of med school are spent doing classwork, where the basic sciences of Medicine are learned.
 The last two years of Medical school are spent in teaching hospitals where students become familiar with clinical skills and procedures.

 During Medical school, all students must pass two national board examinations.
 For Allopathy students these are the USMLE Step 1 and Step 2 exams.
 There are similar board examinations for D.O. students, called the COMLEX tests.

 During their final year at medical school, students submit applications and interview for various residency programs in their chosen career.
 Of course for this topic, this includes Dermatology residencies.
 Following the interview process, Medical school students are matched into residency training programs using a computer algorithm method termed “The Match”.
-Finally, medical students complete their studies and prepare to begin residency.
+Finally, medical students complete their studies and prepare to begin residency and become dermatologic specialists.

 Step 4: Begin and complete Internship and Residency